When it comes to protecting data and workloads in Google Cloud, you’re likely torn between competing needs:

 Through a technical overview of Machina for EKM that highlights the benefits of attribute-based policy, along with comparisons to other methods, I’ve illustrated how Machina resolves tensions between competing needs: a separation of powers with high performance, simpler security for complex contexts, and a single plane of control and visibility across diverse environments.

 The true separation of powers inherent in Machina for EKM helps you achieve this customer-managed trust in the cloud.
+Machina for EKM is available for Google services like BigQuery, Compute Engine, Kubernetes Engine, and Cloud SQL.
 You can learn more or purchase directly from the Google Marketplace.
 And because Machina easily extends these capabilities to all your applications, whether they’re in the cloud or not, you’ll be taking a large step toward simplifying your enterprise architecture with consistent control and visibility.
 Contact Ionic for more information.